 Eich’s handy pocket guide to tackling all types of challenges endorses efficient problem-solving strategies, innovative devices to induce productivity, and entrepreneurial advice intended to inspire organization.

-Lambert’s book addresses the American higher education system, specifically the advantages and disadvantages of private colleges and universities, and the effects of the government’s involvement in public ones.
+Lambert’s book addresses the American higher education system, specifically the advantages and disadvantages of public colleges and universities, and the effects of the government’s involvement in public ones.